elpatron68/fs17-radiostations/README.md

 ## Requirements
   - Windows 7 or higher
   - Microsoft .NET Framework 4.5 or higher
-  - Installation of the game Farmin Simulator 2017
+  - Installation of the game Farming Simulator 2017

 ## Download
 Download portable version or setup.exe from [Releases](/releases).